LCA-CI-builds-repair/starlette/docs/authentication.md

-Starlette offers a simple but powerful interface for handling authentication and permissions.
+Starlette offers a simple but powerful interface foapp = Starlette(routes=routes, middleware=middleware)ndling authentication and permissions.
 Once you've installed `AuthenticationMiddleware` with an appropriate authentication backend the `request.user` and `request.auth` interfaces will be available in your endpoints.